bshaw2424/stylish-function-backend/README.md

 My github account:
 Backend code => https://www.github.com/bshaw2424/stylish-function-backend.

-Login functionality is currently disabled to fix passport functionality bugs.
+To get started go to https://admin.stylishfunction.com/ to get to login page.
-To get started go to https://admin.stylishfunction.com/dashboard to view the backend section.
+# Login = username: admin,  password: password  (case sensitive)

-The admin backend provides CRUD functionlity for articles, images, and messages sections for the front end.
+# The admin backend provides CRUD functionlity for articles, images, and messages sections for the front end.

-Use npm run start command to start application.
+# Use npm run start command to start application.

 Tools use to developed my project: